Localization Management Virtual Round Table

 Finding the right balance for in-house and external resources is a major challenge for many localization managers because it is a moving target.
 Factors like the pandemic, acquisitions, language expansion, and vendor consolidation can easily upset a carefully crafted set-up.

-Stephan Cocron (Localization Program Director, Salesforce) and Karen Combe will share their best practices.
+Karen Combe will share her best practices.
 Followed by extensive round-the-table discussion.

 12:10 pm – Karen Combe